 3. Put a Description about the Purchased Goods

-You have to provide the necessary details of the rendered service or the purchased item in your invoice.
+You have to provide the necessary details of the rendered service or the purchased item in your invoice be it in an IT firm or a Restaurant.
 Being specific and detailed is the key to creating an effective invoice.
 Providing a detailed description of the product or service is also your way of being transparent to your client.
 If the purchased items are designer bags, you can specify the brand, quality, quantity, size, color, unit price, total purchase, or the tax.

 4. Terms of Payment